 But politics rewards innovators more than imitators, and Bernie Sanders is the real deal.
 His old-skool 1950s socialism has more authenticity than the identity-based diversity of the new new left.
 People trust him.
 Can the same be said for Amy Klobuchar?

 More like this: Like Spectator USA on Facebook

 The media will be a problem, again.
 We saw in 2016 how the mainstream press – take the lowest bow, Washington Post – consistently undermined him.
 His socialism is a bit too real to be palatable to the elite, though there are now prominent pro-Bernie journalists and he has his own, powerful internet networks.

 But President Trump has shown that being the enemy of the enemy of the people can be a strength.
 The more obviously the media class disdain a candidate, the more people warm to him or her.

 Sanders is also best placed to best Donald Trump.
 He could eat into Trump’s poor, rural support like no other.
 In 2016, he performed best in places such as West Virginia and New Hampshire.
 He wasn’t loved in rich, metropolitan areas, because rich, metropolitan people tend not to love redistributive fiscal policies.

 But that is precisely his strength.
 His has an integrity that Donald Trump, the billionaire populist, cannot match.
-Beyond some questions about his wife and a land deal, nobody doubts he is a man who sticks to his own principles.
+Beyond some questions about his wife and a land deal, nobody doubts that he is a man who sticks to principles.
 He may be getting a bit too grouchy in his old age, but for now people seem to find that endearing.

 In short, Bernie’s got this.
 It will be fun watching his rivals try to stop him.
 It’s hard to see how they can.